MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/gdl-value-macros.md

 adverb1: very =arg1 and =arg2
    adverb2: while remaining =arg1
-   String1:  The audience was =arg1 with today&#39;s performance.
+   String1:  The audience was =arg1 with today's performance.
 }
 ```